-Student Office Hours I will be available in my office H-311C for questions and discussion Tu/Th 9:00-9:55am.
+I will be available in my office H-311C and on Zoom for questions and discussion during the times listed above.
 No appointment is necessary during these times.
 I welcome you to drop in!
 If you'd like to meet with at a different time, you should ABSOLUTELY ABSOLUTELY feel free to set an appointment with me.
-I want to help vou succeed!
+I want to help you succeed!
 Just email me.
 If it helps, you can use this script:

-"Hi Josh.
+"Hi Josh,